DeMarcoLab/fibsem/README.md

 - Recreation of a slice and view program in ~50 lines of code.

 Lithography
-- An example of how to perform the milling of a micro-lens in Lithium Niabate substrate using a bitmap pattern.
+- An example of how to perform the milling of a lithography profile using a bitmap pattern.

 ## Docs

-Overview of the individual modules:

-acquire
-- helper functions for setting imaging settings, acquiring images, and post-processing.

-alignment
-- automated alignments of the stage and beams based fourier cross-correlation

-calibration
-- automated calibration routines, and microscope state management

-conversions
-- standard conversions between coordinate systems used in FIBSEM

-milling
-- helper functions for setting up, running, and finishing ion beam milling
-- patterning examples

-movement
-- movement functionality for the stage and needle, corrected for both the view perspective and stage orientation

-structures
-- fibsem structures for settings, types, etc.

-utils
-- general microscope utilities including network connection and filesystem access

-validation
-- automated validation of microscope settings (based on user configuration)

-detection
-- automated detection for common fibsem classes, e.g. NeedleTip, LandingPost

-segmentation
-- deep learning based segmentation workflow, including labelling, training and inference

-imaging
-- helper functions for manipulating, analysing and masking images

-ui
-- user interface windows for interacting with fibsem, e.g. movement window, detection window...
+TODO: finish once site is up

+## Citation

+TODO:

-enjoy
+enjoy :)